jamenne/WindingControl/README.md

 # Winding Control

-Repository contains files for the training and implementation of a Convolutional Neural Network (CNN) for the quality control of the Scintilating Fibre Mat winding process
+Repository contains files for the training and implementation of a Convolutional Neural Network (CNN) for the quality control of the Scintillating Fibre Mat winding process.
+A setup containing a industry camera monitors the winding process and feed the pictures into a trained CNN for classification.
+If the winding pattern contains an error, the output of the camera sends a signal to the winding machine and stopps the process for correction.
+A GUI was developed to display the camera feed and the output of the classifier.

 ## HOW TO RUN
 Install required python packages: